Emmanuel L. Di Rossetti

 The meeting of Péguy and Lonsdale – Between heaven and earth

-It's a little marvel that Michael Lonsdale invites us to with the show Between Heaven and Earth.
+Michael Lonsdale invites us to discover a little gem with his show, Between Heaven and Earth.
 A delight.
-Such nuggets always deserve to be given space.
-We must make room in the tumult, in the oppressed heart, in the life we dream of and forget to live.
-Live Continue reading
+Such treasures always deserve to be given space.
+We must make room in the tumult, in the oppressed heart, in the life we dream of but forget to live.
+To live… Continue reading

 -